Market Watch: Can Trump win? Will stocks crash? Eight big picks for 2020

 "I don't think Trump wants to go into an election with that cloud hanging over him, I think he wants to say: 'hey, look at this deal'," Taylor says.

-"Even he didn't get a victory he'll tell everybody he won."
+"Even if he didn't get a victory, he'll tell everybody he won."

 6) Auckland housing market has another surge